 - Fun events I plan on taking my kids to

 Putting it all down in my planner means I don’t have to remember everything.
-I can just look at my planner to see what’s what.
+I can just open it up and see at a glance what I have going on.

-A planner is the first part of the “more productive days” formula.
-Lists are the second.
+A planner is the first part of the more productive day formula for stay at home moms.
+Lists are definitely the second.

 I love to-do lists.
 They speak to the perfectionist nerd that lurks inside me.